devAmoghS/Machine-Learning-with-Python/interview_prep.md

 This means that if you have measured (n-1) objects then the nth object has no freedom to vary.
 Therefore, degree of freedom is only (n-1) and not n.

-### 7. What are the assumptions of the normal distribution ?
+### 7. What are the assumptions of the linear regression model ?
 Why is it useful ?
+We can divide the basic assumptions of linear regression into two categories based on whether the assumptions are about the explanatory variables (i.e. features) or the residuals.

+#### Assumptions about the explanatory variables (features):
+* Linearity
+* No multicollinearity

+#### Assumptions about the error terms (residuals):
+* Gaussian distribution
+* Homoskedasticity
+* No autocorrelation
+* Zero conditional mean

 ### 8. What are the different approches to outlier detection ?
 How will you handle the outliers?
 Why is it useful ?
 ### 9. How you assess OLS regression models ?
 Three statistics are used in Ordinary Least Squares (OLS) regression to evaluate model fit: